nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Listing all Sessions
 > For details on the usage of `session /list` command, please refer to our [User Guide](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#listing-all-sessions-session-list)

+**Test Cases:**

+Test Scenario 1: No sessions are currently stored in the application.
+* Test Command: `session /list` <br>
+  Expected: An error message is printed indicating that no session are stored in SplitLah.

+Test Scenario 2: At least 1 session exists in the application.
+* Test Command: `session /list`<br>
+  Expected: A table summarising the details of all existing sessions is printed.

 <hr>

 ### Activity Testing